roytang/blog/content/posts/2008/11/ptq-kyoto-i.md

 **

-Opponent&#8217;s deck had Exalted + Welkin Guide + Ooze Garden tricks to come out with big critters, but I managed to take the match in two games.
+Opponent&'s deck had Exalted + Welkin Guide + Ooze Garden tricks to come out with big critters, but I managed to take the match in two games.

 3-2 matches, 6-5 games